top of page

 • Improves co-ordination

-• Wakes up neuromuscular system
+• Wakes up the neuromuscular system

 • Get your body ready to run fast for your session/workout

-Your warm up drills for running
+Your warm-up drills for running

-How long should my warm up be?
+How long should my warm-up be?

-Overall, you can do an amazing warm up which will get you primed for your session and also help with your long term running performance in all of about 10 minutes.
+Overall, you can do an amazing warm-up which will get you primed for your session and also help with your long-term running performance in all of about 10 minutes.
 Which seems like a bargain to me!

-However, you can make this warm up routine last 30-60 minutes if you really want to, just by doing a longer pulse raiser, a lot of dynamic stretches and drills, this warm up has everything.
+However, you can make this warm-up routine last 30-60 minutes if you really want to, just by doing a longer pulse raiser, a lot of dynamic stretches, and drills, this warm-up has everything.

-Lastly, don't forget some strides
+Lastly, don't forget some strides.

 Strides are just accelerations to about 90% sprint speed where you focus fully on form and last about 50-100m.
-You should add 2-8 strides in to your warm up after your drills and take a slow walk back after.
+You should add 2-8 strides into your warm-up after your drills and take a slow walk back after.

-Strides are a key part of every warm up and they boast many benefits and should never be left out of a warm up routine.
+Strides are a key part of every warm-up and they boast many benefits and should never be left out of a warm-up routine.

 Key benefits of strides include: